Amaan1234567/Amaan1234567/README.md

 <h2 align="left">Hi 👋!
-My name is Abdul Amaan and I'm a Senior Under Grad, from BMSCE</h2>
+My name is Abdul Amaan and I'm a Graduate from BMSCE Currently working at IBM</h2>

 ###